 1. Production of cytokines like TNF, IL-1, IL-6, IL-8, which stimulates prostaglandins and leukotrienes release, finally leading to the inflammation and septic shock that are the significant features of endotoxemia.

-2. Complement activation initiates histamine release causing vasodilation, and neutrophil chemotaxis and accumulation.
+2. Complement activation initiates histamine release causing vasodilation with neutrophil chemotaxis and accumulation.

 3. Activation of coagulation cascade: Blood-clotting Factor XII activates humoral systems leading to coagulation, thrombosis, acute disseminated intravascular coagulation.
 Plasmin activation leads to fibrinolysis and hemorrhage; activation of the alternative pathway leads to inflammation.
 Activation of kinin releases bradykinins and other vasoactive peptides, causing hypotension.
 Finally, this induces the development of inflammation, hemorrhage, intravascular coagulation, and septic shock.

 The second type of ELISA format is designed to detect antibodies against LPS.
 The plate surface is coated with the antigen to pull down antibodies such as IgA, IgG, etc., from serum.
-This method has its basis on testing the adaptive immune responses; hence it cannot be utilized to check the initial exposure to the pathogen.
+This method has its basis in testing the adaptive immune responses; hence it cannot be utilized to check the initial exposure to the pathogen.
 This type of ELISA format is useful to test population health risks and monitor epidemiology.
 The major drawback of LPS detection is that many LPS antigens have not been isolated yet.
 Thus screening methods are only present for the strains for which antigens are available.
 Alternative methods for antibody screening utilized immunoblotting and flow cytometry.
-Methods of LPS testing with the above techniques are affected by endogenous endotoxins present on glassware, or plastics, or in reagents, which may contribute to false-positive results.
+Methods of LPS testing with the above techniques are affected by endogenous endotoxins present on glassware, plastics, or reagents, potentially contributing to false-positive results.

-In addition to medical diagnostics, LPS detection also provides a method for detecting Escherichia coli in the food industry, which is often associated with food-borne illnesses.
+In addition to medical diagnostics, LPS detection also provides a method for detecting Escherichia coli in the food industry, an organism often associated with food-borne illnesses.
 The successful detection methods for LPS couple sensitive detection platforms with surfaces designed to maximize the binding of amphiphilic PAMPs.
 Monitoring LPS levels in pharmaceutical products and medical devices is done using LAL assays.

 Recently, research has demonstrated that LPS induces membrane lipid disturbances, which affect cholesterol interacting proteins, lipoprotein metabolism, and membrane apo E/amyloid-beta interactions.
 These alterations predispose to hypercholesterolemia, dyslipidemia, and non-alcoholic fatty liver disease.
 In some cases, the presence of LPS can interfere with the clearance of toxins from the body linking it to neurological degeneration.